 A flat roof is a roof which is almost level in contrast to the many types of sloped roofs.
 The slope of a roof is properly known as its pitch and flat roofs have up to approximately 10°.
 Flat roofs are an ancient form mostly used in arid climates and allow the roof space to be used as a living space or a living roof.
-Flat roofs, or "low-slope" roofs, are also commonly found on commercial buildings throughout the world.
+Flat roofs, or "low-slope" roofs, are also commonly installed and repaired on commercial buildings in Houston.

-Traditionally most flat roofs in the western world make use of tar or asphalt more usually felt paper applied over roof decking to keep a building watertight.
+Traditionally, most flat or low slope roofs installed in Houston make use of tar or asphalt.
+More usually, felt paper is applied over roof decking to keep a building watertight.
 The felt paper is in turn covered with a flood coat of bitumen (asphalt or tar) and then gravel to keep the sun's heat, UV rays and weather off it and helps protect it from cracking or blistering and degradation.
 Roof decking is usually of plywood, chipboard or OSB boards (OSB = Oriented Strand Board, also known as Sterling board) of around 18mm thickness, steel or concrete.
 The mopping of bitumen is applied in two or more coats (usually 3 or 4) as a hot liquid, heated in a kettle.
 A flooded coat of bitumen is applied over the felts and gravel is embedded in the hot bitumen.

 A main reason for failure of these traditional roofs is ignorance or lack of maintenance where people or events cause the gravel to be moved or removed from the roof membrane, commonly called a built-up roof, thus exposing it to weather and sun.
 Cracking and blistering occurs and eventually water gets in.